-Hello.
-I’m a New Zealand-based, multidisciplinary artist, working across a range of creative platforms.
-I have a Master of Fine Arts degree (Whitecliffe, 2002), as well as an English & History Bachelor of Arts degree from the University of Auckland, and adult teaching qualifications.
+Zoë Nash is a diverse visual artist working across a range of creative disciplines.
+She has a Master of Fine Arts degree from Whitecliffe (2002) as well as a BA (University of Auckland) and adult teaching qualifications.

 Zoë spent a large portion of her early working life in publishing and graphic design, and continues to be interested in colour, pattern, shape, space and form.
 Her abstract works explore themes of repetitive process, experience and transformation, and often use narrative devices to trigger personal connection.
 To date, this has included site-specific installation, sculpture, painting, digital print and photography, however drawing continues to form the foundation of her art practice.
 Zoë’s work is often built via the accumulation of basic repeated shapes and forms, visually disrupting the relationship between figure and ground.